rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 end
 ```

 Notice that the directory structure is different from our module structure.
-Since we use `Persistence` as our namespace, we need to set it explicitly so ROM can locate our relation after loading:
+Since we use `Persistence` as our namespace, we need to set it explicitly so RTM can locate our relation after loading:

 ```ruby
 configuration = ROM::Configuration.new(:memory)